 Facts about Israel

 - Israel is one of only two countries that began the 21st century with a net gain in the number of its trees

 - Rivaling Silicon Valley in the States, Israel has the highest ratio of hi-tech companies in regards to its population

 - After Tokyo and NYC, Tel Aviv has the third most sushi restaurants per capita

 Israel Travel Advice:

 We closely monitor the travel advice given by the Foreign & Commonwealth Office.
-Our tours in Israel are currently running as normal.
-The recent acts of violence have been against Israeli citizens and not tourists.
-Our team in Israel is in constant contact with the Israeli Ministry of Tourism and is monitoring the situation.
 Currently the FCO does not have any travel restrictions in place for the areas our tours visit in Israel.
 For further information please visit the British Foreign Office website.

 Online Travel Resources for Israel:REFER TO: Fodors, Frommers, Footprints, CN Traveller and World Travel Guide.